-A new Steering Group was established, with the aim of facilitating favourable housing outcomes within Lower Hutt.
+A new steering group was established, with the aim of facilitating favourable housing outcomes within Lower Hutt.
 Its purpose was to provide a unified approach among central and local government bodies, as well as key partners.
-Representatives on the Steering Group include those from Ministry of Housing and Urban Development, Kainga Ora, Mana Whenua, NZ Transport Agency Waka Kotahi, Wellington Water, Te Whatu Ora Health NZ, Ministry of Education, Greater Wellington Regional Council, WRLC and HVCC.
+Representatives on the steering group include those from Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development (HUD), Kāinga Ora - Homes and Communities, Mana Whenua, Waka Kotahi New Zealand Transport Agency, Wellington Water, Health New Zealand Te Whatu Ora, Ministry of Education Te Tāhuhu o te Mātauranga, Greater Wellington Regional Council (GWRC), Wellington Regional Leadership Committee (WRLC), and Hutt Valley Chamber of Commerce (HVCC).

-Our progress on housing delivery in the Infrastructure Acceleration Fund (IAF) area, central city and valley floor, has been noted at the Steering Group's discussions.
-Through our IAF Housing Outcomes Agreement with the Crown, Council must facilitate the delivery of 3,520 additional dwellings in the Valley Floor by end of 2035.
+Our progress on housing delivery in the Infrastructure Acceleration Fund (IAF) area, central city, and valley floor has been noted at the steering group's discussions.
+Through our IAF housing outcomes agreement with the Crown, Council must facilitate the delivery of 3,520 additional dwellings in the valley floor by the end of 2035.
 Our progress of 654 dwellings in less than two years means that we are already nearly 20% towards the target.